 Abuse and Neglect Links:

 Family Caregivers of British Columbia is a registered non-profit charity dedicated 100% to supporting family and friend caregivers.
 They offer the BC Caregiver Support Line, support groups, webinars and other online resources to support and educate caregivers, as well as working with the health system to identify, support and include caregivers as partners in care.

 Several other agencies and integrated teams provide supplemental or dedicated policing.
 They include the transit police for the Metro Vancouver area, an enhanced police force at the Vancouver International Airport, two federal railway police forces and integrated teams throughout the province.

 PICS provides a broad spectrum of programs and services which includes Employment Programs, Settlement Services, Language Services, Social Programs and Housing Services.
 Services assist new immigrants, seniors, farm workers, women and youth.

-PICS offers Assisted and Independent Seniors’ Housing, Better at Home, Counselling, and Translation services that can be accessed by vulnerable seniors.
+PICS offers Assisted and Independent Seniors’ Housing, Better at Home, and Translation services that can be accessed by vulnerable seniors.